Rhodanese: Structure and mechanism

 Rhodanese has an internal duplication.
 This domain is found as a single copy in other proteins, including phosphatases and ubiquitin C-terminal hydrolases.

+While cyanide is the most well-characterized sulfur acceptor from rhodanese, biological thiols such as glutathione are capable of acting as acceptors to form free low-molecular weight hydropersulfides such as glutathione hydropersulfide.

 Clinical relevance

 This reaction is important for the treatment of exposure to cyanide, since the thiocyanate formed is around 1 / 200 as toxic.^{:p.
 15938} The use of thiosulfate solution as an antidote for cyanide poisoning is based on the activation of this enzymatic cycle.

 Human proteins

 The human mitochondrial rhodanese gene is TST.

 The following other human genes match the "Rhodanese-like" domain on InterPro, but are not the rodanase with its catalytic activity (see also the list of related families in #Structure and mechanism):